 Environment and Climate Change Canada issues both Heat Warnings (Level 1) and more severe Extreme Heat Emergencies (Level 2) across the province of BC.
-Different temperature thresholds are set for Heat Warnings for different parts of the province, as the relationship between heat and mortality differs.
-See Resources page for Heat Alert and Response System (HARS) link with more information on heat notifications and actions NGOs can take at each level.
+Different temperature thresholds are set for Heat Warnings in different regions of the province, as the relationship between heat and mortality differs.
+See Resources page for BC Heat Alert and Response System (BC HARS) link with more information on heat notifications and actions NGOs can take at each level.